Parenting tips

 Fun Activities for Preschoolers: Developing Fine Motor Skills

-1. Cutting with Child Safety Scissors
+- Cutting with Child Safety Scissors:

 Small, child-sized scissors with blunt ends can be purchased at discount or school supply stores.
 Patterned craft scissors found in the scrapbook supply section also work well and are fun for children to use.
 Allow children to cut old magazines and newsprint at first, because both are lightweight papers that cut easily.
 As your child gains strength, offer him or her recycled tagboard, such as cracker boxes, to cut.
 Consider creating a cutting box, where you keep items that your child can cut.
 Add a drawing or photo of scissors to the outside of the box as a visual reminder to your child that the items in the box are the only items that are okay to cut.
-If you’re concerned that your child will cut other items, keep scissors put away until you can supervise cutting activities.
+If you’re concerned that your child will cut other items, keep scissors put away until you can supervise cutting activities. - Bath Time and Water Table Play:

 By adding a few select items to the bathtub, or a water table, parents can help children develop fine motor skills.
 Purchase an inexpensive turkey baster and recycle medicine droppers for children to experiment with while playing in water.
 Preschoolers will have fun learning the science of how the items work and will also be developing hand strength and coordination.

-3. Play Dough and Play Dough Tools: Add some simple, yet carefully chosen, tools alongside play dough and kids will stay busy for a long time, as well as develop fine motor coordination.
+A plastic toy tea set with a tea pot that children can pour from and cups for pouring into is another great water tool that engages small hand and finger muscles.
+Measuring spoons, measuring cups, and strainers from your kitchen are other ideas, as is a two-foot length of clear plastic tubing (found at hardware stores or in the fish tank section of a pet store). - Play Dough and Play Dough Tools: Add some simple, yet carefully chosen, tools alongside play dough and kids will stay busy for a long time, as well as develop fine motor coordination.
 Homemade play dough is usually softer and can be created in different colors and textures.
 From your home or a store, gather the following: a plastic knife, dental floss, a plastic garlic press, a plastic pizza cutter, and a small rolling pin.
 A cylindrical wooden block or a small, hard plastic cup both work great as a substitute rolling pin.
 Dental floss can be used to cut play dough.
 When it’s gripped tightly at each end, it can be pulled through the dough to slice it!

-Parents often ask me if I need anything.
-If you would like to help, the items listed below are always needed and appreciated throughout the year.
-Thank you!
+would like to help, the items listed below are always needed and appreciated

 *band-aids